 Learning the IMBA Rules of the Trail is a good first step.
 You should also research your trip and pack wisely — preparing well is always easier than triage on the trail.

 Many trail systems use trail signs with the same symbols that ski areas rely on to mark difficulty: green circles for beginner-friendly trails, blue squares for trails suited to intermediate riders, and black (or, gulp, double black) diamonds for expert-only options.
-Visit Mountain Bike Project for a free, online trail catalog with more than 60,000 miles of searchable trails.

 - Know your equipment, your ability and how to properly prepare for the area where you’re riding.